HenryCZhang/henryczhang.github.io/README.md

 ## 🛠 Installation and Setup Instructions

-1. Installation: `npm install`
+1. Installation: `yarn`

-2. In the project directory, you can run: `npm start`
+2. In the project directory, you can run: `yarn run start`

 ## Built With

-My personal portfolio <a href="http://soumya-jit.tech/" target="_blank">soumyajit.tech</a> which features some of my github projects as well as my resume and technical skills.<br/>
+My personal portfolio features some of my github projects as well as my resume and technical skills.<br/>

 This project was built using these technologies.